thisaislan/katalogue/README.md

 And done! :grin: You just created your first Katalogue!

 Now let's instantiate some new game objects in the scene using your newly created Katalogue.
-To do that open the main Katalogue window in `Tools/Katalogue/Open Katalogue`
+To do that open the main Katalogue window in `Tools/Katalogue/Open Katalogue window`

 ![Katalogue main window](https://github.com/thisaislan/just-images/raw/main/images/katalogue/katalogue_main_window.png)